 The triage delegate performs triage for an assessment organisation (see section 5.2).
-The Triage Delegate job position was introduced on the My Aged Care assessor portal in February 2025 to prepare for the changes that will take effect with the introduction of the Aged Care Act 2024 on 1 July 2025.
+The Triage Delegate job position was introduced on the My Aged Care assessor portal in February 2025 to prepare for the changes that will take effect with the introduction of the Aged Care Act 2024 on 1 November 2025.
 Existing team leaders will be automatically moved to the triage delegate position.
 Full delegations for triage delegates will come into effect with the commencement of the Aged Care Act 2024.
-Approval to be a triage delegate using the delegate on/off form (see section 8.3) will not be required until this time.
-Further information regarding this is available in Issue 15 (February 2025) of the Aged Care Assessment Update distributed by the department.